emmyway/alx-system_engineering-devops/0x06-regular_expressions/README.md

 4-repetition_token_3.rb - regex add optionally a t or more in hbtn, taking argument from the command line 5-beginning_and_end.rb - the script's regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between taking argument from the command line
-100-textme.rb - script  output: [SENDER],[RECEIVER],[FLAGS] stat info from a VoIP log file
+100-textme.rb - script  output: [SENDER],[RECEIVER],[FLAGS] stat info from a VoIP log file 7-OMG_WHY_ARE_YOU_SHOUTING.rb - regex prints extracts only capital letter from string